mschilling314/CFS-Technical-Interview-Prep/Two-Sum-to-Third/InterviewerNotes.md

+# Why
+This question is a favorite because of the fact that it has three separate solutions, and one of the alternative formulations of the question can provide a segway into dynamic programming (an important pattern to know).
+It's great to use to try and see how well an interviewee can reason through a problem, as well as consider alternative ways for approaching the problem, while hopefully still being relatively easy to follow.

 # Possible Solutions
 ## Brute Force
 The brute force solution is simply to check every element versus every other element.
 This has time complexity of O(n<sup>2</sup>), with constant space complexity.
 In short, it's a pretty bad solution unless all you care about is space.
 Here's the code (written in Python):